 Tsenkher is made up of six baghs; the soum centre, Tamir, is more urbanised, while in all other baghs pastoral herding is the dominant land use.
-The total population of the soum as at December 2017 was 5,892 people.
+The total population of the soum as at December 2017 was 5,892 people living in 1,685 households.
 Average population density for the soum as a whole was 0.18 people per ha.
-The total number of households in the soum as at February 2018 was 1,680 (Table 1).

 Female-headed households made up 14.6% of the randomly sampled households in our baseline survey.
-Extrapolating from this suggests that some 245 households in Tsenkher were female-headed at the time of our survey, very close to the soum's official count of 238.
+Extrapolating from this suggests that some 245 households in Tsenkher were female-headed at the time of our survey.
 Our survey data also suggest that 38% of Tsenkher's population were 18 or under, 3% were elderly (aged 65 or older), and 59% were working age adults (aged 19 to 64).
 The youthfulness of Tsenkher's population is underscored by the number of younger adults (aged 19-24 and 25-34), who made up 44% of the working age population in our randomly sampled households, and by the fact that in total some 64% of people in these 137 households were aged 35 or under.
-The population of Tsenkher is largely Khalkh and Buddhism is the main religion.
+The population of Tsenkher is largely Khalkh and Buddhism is the predominant religion.